Thank You Letter for a Job Offer After Acceptance

 Should I send a thank-you letter after accepting a job offer?
 Toggle answer

-Yes, it is a professional way to confirm appreciation and keep the relationship positive.
+Yes, sending a thank-you letter is a professional way to confirm your appreciation and keep the relationship positive.
 If your acceptance is not already clear, state directly that you accept the offer and mention the start date or next step.

 Is a thank-you email enough after a job offer?
 Toggle answer